 Ask your doctor if it’s appropriate to order a 90-day supply (at a retail pharmacy in the extended supply network or by mail).
 If you use AllianceRx Walgreens Prime, your prescription can be delivered to you free, standard shipping.
 Contact AllianceRx Walgreens Prime at 1-877-787-3047 to speak with a patient care advocate who can answer your questions about home delivery prescriptions

 Medications that your doctor has prescribed for you need to be taken as directed.
 For example, if your doctor says you need to take a medication every day, then you shouldn’t skip a day.
 Altering your dosage may cause medical complications that could lead to additional medical expenses for you.
 If you sometimes have trouble taking your medications as directed, speak to your doctor who can offer additional tips or advice.

-If you take several different medications, including non-prescription medicines and dietary supplements, use a medication checklist.
-Keeping a comprehensive list may be especially useful if you take different medications prescribed by different doctors.
+If you take several different medications, including non-prescription medicines and dietary supplements, Keeping a comprehensive list may be especially useful if you take different medications prescribed by different doctors.
 Have your doctor review your list at each visit to prevent treatment duplication and unsafe drug interactions.

 If you have specific questions about your plan, we always recommend reaching out to customer service.
 They’re happy to walk you through.
 They can be reached via the number on the back of your card, or via the numbers on our contact page.